 We will not share your personal information with any other third party without your consent.

-The provision of Name and Contact Data and Credentials may be required to enable us to provide products and services to you.
-The use of such data also assists us to ensure the secure and effective management of the supply of products and services.
+In some instances it will be necessary for you to provide Name and Contact Data and Credentials to enable us to provide products and services to you.
+The use of such data also assists us to ensure the secure and effective management of the supply of such products and services.